-Bristol City Council's licensing policy and 2019 consultation.
+Bristol City Council's licensing policy.

 Under the Licensing Act 2003 each Licensing Authority is required to publish a statement of its licensing policy every five years.

-- Statement of Licensing Policy (pdf, 724KB) (opens new window)
+- Statement of Licensing Policy (2020 to 2025) (pdf, 815KB) (opens new window)

 The revised policy incorporates the following key changes:

 - Introduction of Cumulative Impact Assessments into the Licensing Act 2003 (para 6.3.6)

 - The removal of the Model Operating Schedules from the Statement of Licensing Policy, Template Operating Schedules will be published separate from the policy to help inform applicants (para 2.14)

 - The importance of integration with other relevant local strategies (para 2.15)